imrecommender/ChatGPT-News/README.md

 Evaluate ChatGPT's capability in news recommendation from three perspectives: personalization, provider fairness, and fake news.
-The data is in the 'data' folder, and all prompts we tried are in 'src' folder
+The data is in the `data` folder, and all prompts we tried are in `src` folder

 For more details, you can refer to the following paper: